X-Neon/gdbplotlib/README.md

+# Fortran support

+See my `fortran` branch at https://github.com/mankoff/gdbplotlib/tree/fortran to use `gdbplotlib` with Fortran.

 # GDBplotlib

 GDBplotlib is an extension to GDB which enables easy visualisation and exporting of data structures.
 The current implementation is focused on C++, although it could theoretically be extended to work with any language supported by GDB.